SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenIsotropicMeshing.md

 	Click the button "Run Mesher"
 	Click "Yes" to continue

 It may take a while fo meshing, which depends on the size of model and the estimated global max edge size.
-When your mesh has completed, the mesh shows in the 3D-view window of Display.
+When your mesh has completed, the mesh shows in the 3D-view window of Display and a dialog pops up to show some mesh info (like the number of points, elements, faces, etc.).
 To see the mesh easier, hide the model temporarily.

 <figure>
   <img class="svImg svImgXl" src="documentation/meshing/img/tetgen/tetgenisomesh.png">